New FlashfoodApp Helps Fight Food Waste And Offers Grocery Savings For Consumers

 The Problem – Food Waste in landfills turns to methane gas

-The Diversion – Retailers stocking based on need and working with agencies such as the food bank.
+The Diversion – Retailers stock based on need and working with agencies like the food bank.

-The Solution – Keeping as much food out of landfill by offering it at 50% off to consumers when it is close to expiry.
+The Solution – Keep as much food out of the landfill as possible by offering it at 50% off to consumers when it expires.

-Both my wife and I shop the reduced rack at the grocery store all the time.
+My wife and I always shop for the reduced rack at the grocery store.

 It doesn’t stop there.

-We scour the grocery store for any reduced stickers in particular 50% off stickers at our local President’s Choice Loblaws stores such as Zehrs and RCSS.
+We scour the grocery store for reduced stickers, particularly 50% off stickers, at our local President’s Choice Loblaws stores, such as Zehrs and RCSS.

-Those grocery savings are huge for our monthly budget which is what has helped keep it so low over the years.
+Those grocery savings are enormous for our monthly budget, which has helped keep it so low over the years.

 Related: How much should my grocery budget be?

-It has also allowed us to eat foods we typically wouldn’t purchase because the prices are far too expensive for our budget.
+It has also allowed us to eat foods we typically wouldn’t purchase because the prices are far too high for our budget.

-This also ties in with the solution of the Flashfood App which allows consumers a larger variety of food choices.
+This also ties in with the solution of the Flashfood App, which allows consumers a wider variety of food choices.

 By selling this food at 50% off the retail price through Flashfood, grocers are able to recover costs (i.e.: reduce shrink), and significantly reduce their carbon footprint.